NFL Predictions Week 14: Early Odds, Picks and Projections for Upcoming Schedule

 While the Seahawks and Vikings have both played their way onto the playoff bubble, each could use a signature win.

-Of Minnesota's six triumphs, none have come against a team currently sporting a winning record.
-Seattle has one such victory, but it came all the way back in Week 3 against a Dallas team that looked dramatically different then.
+Of Minnesota's six triumphs, none have come against a team sporting a winning record.
+Seattle has one such victory, but it came in Week 3 against a Dallas team that looked dramatically different then.

-Neither the Seahawks, nor the Vikings would qualify as a measuring-stick opponent for most clubs, but they should function as such for one another.
+Neither the Seahawks nor the Vikings would qualify as a measuring-stick opponent for most clubs, but they should function as such for one another.
 Defeating the teams they're supposed to has kept them in the race.
-Losing to superior on-paper squads has prevented them from creating any separation in the wild card chase.
+Losing to superior on-paper squads has prevented them from creating any separation in the wild-card chase.

 This contest won't grant a playoff wish or dash a postseason dream.
 It'll just feel that way in the moment.
 The victor will take a big step toward securing a spot, while the loser will be at risk of being left behind in the NFC's bottleneck.